 Great service, beyond having the right approach and attitude, also requires you to be well-versed in your work.
 After all, this is the core of your product/service offering – if you don’t have “cake”, doesn’t matter if you have the best “icing” in the world.
 Be sure to equip yourself with the best skills of the trade, get the best tools to deliver the best work, and update yourself on the latest developments in the industry.

 8. Professionalism is crucial

 How professionally do you handle your customers?
 Does your level of service falter depending on your mood?
 Do you let your personal agendas interfere with your work?

-Being professional requires you to be consistent in your quality of service, being respectful despite of the situation, to deliver your work in a timely manner regardless of circumstances, and to always deal with the issue at hand, not than the individual.
+Being professional requires you to be consistent in your quality of service, be respectful despite the situation, deliver your work in a timely manner regardless of circumstances, and always deal with the issue at hand, rather than the individual.